mpievolbio-scicomp/rarefan/README.md

 $> conda activate repinpop
 ```

-## Install 3rd party libraries through cmake.
-Not all dependencies are available on the conda archives. `clustDist` [Cluster Distances into Phylogenies](https://github.com/EvolBioInf/clustDist.git)
-is handled by a the script `CMakeLists.txt` to be consumed by the `cmake` utility.

-### Issues when building `clustDist` inside the conda env.
+### Build and install cmake targets.
+RAREFAN uses cmake to configure, build, and install most of its non-python dependencies including the RAREFAN java code and`clustDist` [Cluster Distances into Phylogenies](https://github.com/EvolBioInf/clustDist.git) for phylogenetic analysis.
+The installation target directory is the $CONDA_PREFIX directory.

 We observed that `clustDist` produces faulty results if compiled inside the conda environment.
 As a workaround, we recommend to build `clustDist` with deactivated conda environment.
 Nevertheless, we *install* `clustDist` and other build products into the conda environment.

 Record the value of the `$CONDA_PREFIX` environment variable, e.g.